 I first attempted to contact Cloudflare's support to ask them to revoke the certificates themselves on September 6 at 7:43 UTC.
 This only led to irrelevant responses and confused customer support agents that had no idea what I was talking about, and this appeared to go nowhere.
 I eventually got a response from them on September 11 at 5:53 UTC that they would request CAs to perform the revocation, but that was after I did so myself, and I never got a status report back afterwards.

 Indeed, before that last reply, I had decided to go to the source and request revocation directly with the CAs that signed the affected certificates.
 For those unfamiliar with the CA ecosystem, they are actually bound to the CA/Browser Forum Baseline Requirements, which dictates what they need to do to be trusted by web browser vendors.
 A violation can cause a CA to lose said trust, rendering their signature worthless and eliminating their business model.
-Of particular importance is the following requirement:
+Of particular importance is the following requirement (from version 1.6.0):

 22.214.171.124.
 Reasons for Revoking a Subscriber Certificate